lcandiot/MyWebsite/docs/blog/2025-08-WebsitesVitePress.md

 I can focus on what I actually want to build, while ChatGPT takes care of the small obstacles that usually slow things down.

-In many ways, working like this feels like pair programming with an AI: it challenges me to reflect on my choices, while giving me the confidence to move faster toward a polished result ✅
+In many ways, working like this feels like pair programming with an AI: it challenges me to reflect on my choices, while giving me the confidence to move faster toward a polished result

-## 🎯 Takeaway
+### Takeaway

 If you’re a developer looking for a fast and flexible way to launch a personal website, I can highly recommend VitePress.
-Pair it with a bit of AI guidance, and you can go from idea to live site in just a few sessions 🚀
+Pair it with a bit of AI guidance, and you can go from idea to live site in just a few sessions

 ---

 *Published: August 2025*

-💡 If you’re curious, feel free to check out my projects or reach out — I’m always happy to connect!